Skip to main content

 Every College has a Consultative Board appointed by the Minister for Education, composed of not less than five, but not more than seven members who shall be appointed for three years, and may be reappointed for further terms.
 The Board has the function of supporting the College, to acquire the services and the resources required for the implementation of its functions, and to monitor that these functions are being performed.

 School Heads within a College form part of the Council of Heads (COH), which is chaired by the Head of College Network.
 The main aim of the Council of Heads is to nurture a spirit of collegiality in the running of the College as a network of schools, while developing a common ethos and identity.
 This system ensures that students entrusted to the schools within the College Network receive their educational entitlement according to their potential in a full, continuous and smooth process of education.
+More information on this can be found in National Descriptors Article 10.1.

-Non-state schools must follow the National Curriculum Framework and are regulated and licensed by the Directorate for Quality and Standards in Education (DQSE).
+Non-State schools must follow the National Curriculum Framework and are regulated and licensed by the Directorate for Quality and Standards in Education (DQSE).
 Like State Schools, non-State schools are led by a Head of School, the Educational and Operational Leader of the respective school’s community, with the aim of ensuring a high quality and equitable educational provision which meets the diverse needs of all learners.
 The Head of School is supported by Assistant Heads, the core responsibility of whom is to assist and deputise for the Head of School by undertaking such professional and administrative duties and fostering a climate of genuine collegiality amongst community members, setting the pace through active engagement in the development of a Community of Professional Educators, including through School Development Planning.

 Independent schools are owned and run by individuals or Foundations and receive no government funding for operations.
 Some independent schools voluntarily joined the Independent Schools Association, through which matters of mutual interest are discussed and presented to government.